Regulating Transportation Network Companies with a Mixture of Autonomous Vehicles and For-Hire Human Drivers: Mathematical Model for the Ride-Hailing Network

 \subsection{Incentives of the Mixed Fleet}

-{\em Recruitment of AVs and human drivers}: The ride-sourcing platform recruits a mixture of AVs and for-hire human drivers to deliver mobility-on-demand services.
+{\em Recruitment of AVs and human drivers}: The TNC platform recruits a mixture of AVs and for-hire human drivers to deliver mobility-on-demand services.
 Let $N_A$ and $N_H$ denote the total number of AVs and human-driver vehicles, respectively.
-Each AV is rented from the manufacturer and incurs a per-unit cost, which includes both the procurement cost and the operational cost.
-On the other hand, each human driver is employed as an independent contractor, and the total number of human drivers depends on the hourly wage offered by the ride-sourcing platform.
+Each AV is rented/purchased\footnote{The case of renting and purchasing does not make a fundamental difference for our model.
+Both will incur a cost for the platform, and their only difference is reflected in the value of this cost term.} from the manufacturer and incurs a cost, which includes both the procurement cost and the operational cost.
+On the other hand, each human driver is employed as an independent contractor, and the total number of human drivers depends on the hourly wage offered by the TNC platform.
 This can be captured by the following supply function

-where $N_{0}$ denotes the total number of drivers who are looking for a job, $q$ denotes the average driver payment per unit time (e.g. an hour), and $F_d(q)$ represents the proportion of drivers who choose to work for the ride-sourcing platform.
-We assume that $F_d(q)$ is an increasing function, which follows the intuition that more drivers are willing to work for the platform if the hourly wage $q$ is higher.
-Similar to the demand function, we do not assume that $q$ is the same for all drivers.
-Instead, we assume that the payment to each driver can be different, but the total number of drivers only depends on the average driver payment.
-This is a weak assumption, including the well-known logit model as a special case.
+where $N_{0}$ denotes the total number of drivers who are looking for a job, $q$ denotes the average driver payment per unit time (e.g., an hour).\footnote{ The operational cost for human-driver vehicles, such as fuel, insurance, maintenance cost, are exogenous parameters that are not explicitly spelled out in (\ref{driversupply}).
+We comment that this does not incur any loss of generality as these exogenous parameters can be lumped into the driver supply function (\ref{driversupply}) as model parameters.} $F_d(q)$ represents the proportion of drivers who choose to work for the TNC platform.
+We assume that $F_d(q)$ is an increasing function, which follows the intuition that more drivers are willing to work for the platform if the net hourly wage $q$ is higher.
+Similar to the demand function, we do not assume $q$ to be the same for all drivers.
+In the rest of the paper, we assume that the human driver working choice (\ref{driversupply}) follows the logit model: